Frequently

 Do you accept insurance?

-I currently do not accept any insurance and all fees will need to be covered out of pocket.
+We are an out-of-network practice and do not bill insurance directly.
 Insurance companies usually have a limit on the amount of sessions attended, which is very restrictive and can lead to difficulties pursuing goals in therapy.

 Is Telehealth a good option?